-A building administrator must notify the appropriate local law enforcement agency of those code violations that constitute a crime and substantially affect the order or security of a school as soon as practical, but in no event later than the close of business the day the Principal learns of the violation.
+A building administrator must notify the appropriate local law enforcement agency of those Code violations, including but not limited to incidents of harassment, bullying, and/or discrimination, that may constitute a crime and substantially affect the order or security of a school as soon as practical, but in no event later than the close of business the day the Principal learns of the violation.
 The notification may be made by telephone, followed by a letter mailed on same day as the telephone call is made.
 The notification must identify the student(s) and explain the conduct that constituted a crime.